 Trusted Decision Maker

-At most Providence locations, patients with decision-making capacity can now
+At most Providence locations, patients who can make their own decisions

-does not take place of state laws.
-However, a trusted decision maker in your file has information
+not replace state laws.
+However, having a trusted decision maker in your

-that may be crucial for your doctor and family.
+file can be very important for your doctor and family.

-Providence policy encourages all adult patients and all caregivers to have
+Providence policy encourages all adult patients and caregivers to have

 an advance directive on file.